user: Sam Whited

 by: Seth Tepfer

-introduces moves: promenade
+introduces moves: slide along set

 formation: Becket